 They quite like the biscuits too!

-Reading Mentors - We will be pairing up some of our Year 5 children to be Reading Mentors to some Year 2 Children - this proved quite successful last year and the children are keen to start again.
+Reading Mentors - We will be pairing up some of our Year 5 children to be Reading Mentors for some Year 2 children in the new school year.
+This proved quite successful last year and the children are keen to start again.